bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 [jco]: https://github.com/bytecodealliance/jco
 [componentize-js]: https://github.com/bytecodealliance/ComponentizeJS

-## Overview of Building a Component with Javascript
+## Overview of Building a Component with JavaScript

-Building a WebAssembly component with Javascript often consists of:
+Building a WebAssembly component with JavaScript often consists of:

 1. Determining which interface our functionality will target (i.e. a [WebAssembly Interface Types ("WIT")][wit] world)
-2. Writing Javscript that satisfies the interface
+2. Writing JavaScript that satisfies the interface
-3. Packaging our project Javscript as WebAssembly (whether for use in WebAssembly runtimes, other JS projects, or the browser)
+3. Packaging our project JavaScript as WebAssembly (whether for use in WebAssembly runtimes, other JS projects, or the browser)

 [WebAssembly Interface Types ("WIT")][wit] is a featureful Interface Definition Language ("IDL") for defining functionality, but most of the time, you shouldn't need to write WIT from scratch.
 Often, it's sufficient to download a pre-existing interface that defines what